twolfson/completion/README.md

   commands: [{
     name: 'checkout',
     completion: function (params, cb) {
+      // DEV: Start with basic line, lineIndex.
+Then, move excess to another lib.
       // params = {line, lineIndex, partialWord, partialLine, currentWord, currentWordIndex, words, wordsIndex}
       // TODO: There are 2 parts.
 1 is a completion wizard which can predict good matches.
       // TODO: The other is a very thin completion library which we present here